jdoleary/Spellmasons/docs/TasksCurrent.md

     - only allow one click

 # Tasks
+- Change portal to just a "go to upgrade" button
+    - ~~Fix infinite stamina when you end level~~
 - Unfreeze at end of turn, not beginning
 - Make selected cards background transparent
 - Improved level design with Wave Function Collapse
 - Make freeze block pathing
 - Improve unit MELEE attack prediction so it will only show exclamation if they will actually hit you
 - Allow drag and drop between cards and far left or far right.
-- Fix infinite stamina when you end level
 - Bug: Is healing prediction bar still broken?
 - Lerp in and out when WASD camera
 - Prevent skipping levels by running to portal or swapping there